Article

 Overall, doing changes in the micro frontend takes longer than usual and it can be even harder when larger changes need to be done.

-Upgradation of Frontend framework is happening so fast and there is major version release in short span of time.
+The frontend framework is being upgraded rapidly, with major version releases happening in quick succession.
 While it’s good to keep the frameworks upgraded to have the latest changes and performance improvements, it can be quite hard to do the same with a micro frontend architecture.
 Doing a version upgrade for every micro frontend, fix the problems from new updates and then create a release version with the newest upgrade.
-Repeat the process for all micro frontends and upgradation itself could take a lot of effort.
+Repeat the process for all micro frontends, as the upgrade itself could require significant effort.
 Facing this problem by upgrading to next major version with the Frontend framework.

 Concept Reply experts have worked with several Frontend projects and would like to give another example of our experience in a project with a comparatively complex frontend.
 With many developers working on different features, several sections of the Frontend need to be adapted – with a negative experience.
 They didn’t face some of the problems in micro frontend approach here.
 Development activity was much faster, since there is no need to do changes in a micro service, build, create a pre-release version and then use in the main application.
 Also, they could see no downside in the overall process from development, testing, to production deployment.
 By following certain development principles with proper coding guidelines, proper structuring for components, using shared components wherever necessary have helped them in smooth development, maintaining code quality and timely delivery.